Engaging Employees & Maximizing Performance

 In an article recently featured in “News You Can Use” by the CREW Network, a leading business networking organization dedicated to advancing women in commercial real estate, Forrester’s Executive Vice President Karen Roberts explains why employee engagement is so critical.
 An engaged team simply performs better and is more productive.

+Do you want to how to retain great employees?
 Drawing on her years of experience in business and talent management and illustrated with real world examples, Roberts outlines how leaders can develop their own successful program.
 She also highlights some of the winning strategies Forrester uses to keep its Team Members invested in the company, its clients’ missions and their colleagues.
 So what are the keys to keeping your team engaged?

 There are six simple steps: